18 Facts About Xtreme Xperience’s Fleet of Exotics and Supercars.

 - The Huracán’s dampers are magnetically controlled with a special fluid that can change the feel in milliseconds.
 This gives the driver the confidence needed to put the power down and through all four wheels of the LP610-4.

-Let’s get one thing straight, the 458 was released in 2009 and it’s still one of the best cars on track.
-Not just within our fleet but in the universe!
-The balance and precision of this vehicle make it one of the greatest machines ever made birth from the minds of Maranello.
+Let’s get one thing straight, the 458 was released in 2009, and it’s still one of the best cars to drive on this planet.
+The balance and precision of this vehicle make it one of the most magnificent machines ever made by the minds of Maranello.